Skolt Sámi: Education

 In 1993, language nest programs for children younger than 7 were created.
 For quite some time these programs received intermittent funding, resulting in some children being taught Skolt Sámi, while others were not.
 In spite of all the issues these programs faced, they were crucial in creating the youngest generations of Skolt Sámi speakers.
 In recent years, these programs have been reinstated.

 In addition, 2005 was the first time that it was possible to use Skolt Sámi in a Finnish matriculation exam, albeit as a foreign language.
 In 2012, Ville-Riiko Fofonoff (Läärvan-Oʹlssi-Peâtt-Rijggu-Vääʹsǩ-Rijggu-Ville-Reeiǥaž) was the first person to use Skolt Sámi for the mother tongue portion of the exam; for this, he won the Skolt of the Year Award the same year.

 Writing system

-Skolt Sámi uses the ISO basic Latin alphabet with the addition of some special characters:
+In 1973, an official, standardized orthography for Skolt Sámi was introduced based on the Suõʹnnʼjel dialect.
+Since then, it has been widely accepted with a few small modifications.
+The Skolt Sámi orthography uses the ISO basic Latin alphabet with the addition of a few special characters: